 Product Perspective

 The EGR101 Simulation System will act as a sandbox to test Arduino code and wiring configurations from the Arduino to its individual components on the simulated bot.
-The application should be controlled out of the core Java application which will initialize a Unity application displaying 3-Dimensional Bot customization and simulation display.
-This would put both the core application thread of execution and the Unity thread of execution in parallel.
+The application is controlled via the core Java application which will initialize a Unity application displaying 3-Dimensional Bot customization and simulation display.
+This lets the core application thread of execution and the Unity thread of execution run in parallel.
 These threads will communicate with each other over TCP.

 Figure 1: System Configuration Diagram